Maths GPU clusters and servers

 Are disk quotas imposed on the GPU cluster servers?

-- No but as with all Maths systems disk usage is continuously monitored and thos who have used a large proportion of the available home directory storage will be asked to move data to one of the silo storage servers or delete unwanted data, etc.
+- No but as with all Maths systems disk usage is continuously monitored and those who have used a large proportion of the available home directory storage will be asked to move data to one of the silo storage servers, to clustor or clustor2 or delete unwanted data, etc.

 Is user data on the cluster servers backed up?

-- Yes, all three servers are mirrored daily to ma-backup1 which in turn is mirrored to the Maths offsite server in Milton Keynes.
+- Yes, all four servers are mirrored daily to our onsite backup servers which in turn are mirrored to the Maths offsite servers in Milton Keynes and Slough.

 What about job scheduling and fair usage controls?

-- nvidia3 is a SuperMicro GR1027GR-72R2 GPU server that can accomodate up to 3 GPU cards although only one is fitted at present.
+- nvidia3 is a SuperMicro GR1027GR-72R2 GPU server that can accomodate up to 3 double-width GPU cards although only two are fitted at present.
+Two 2.5 Ghz quad-core CPUs are fitted and 64 GB of memory is available.

 Research Computing Manager